 Don’t Go Shopping When You Are Hungry

 When you are hungry, not only do you buy more snacks, but you also go for more unhealthy foods.
-A study was performed on 68 seniors.
-Half of these seniors had not eaten for 5 hours, and half received food before buying.
-The researchers found that the group of hungry seniors bought higher-calorie foods than the other group.
+A study was performed on 68 seniors, half of them were hungry for 5 hours, and half received food before buying.
+The researchers found that hungry seniors bought higher-calorie foods than the other group.

 Hence, postpone your shopping to the times when you are not hungry.